 School Board Members

 I am the Deputy Principal at North Perth Primary School and have been on staff since 2008.
-I have been a member of the School Board for three of the past four years.
+I have been a member of the School Board since 2015.
 One of the key areas of my leadership is developing an effective teaching culture at North Primary School.
 I believe that effective teachers have the greatest influence on student achievement.